Guide

 What to capture for each certificate

-- Expiration date for each policy on the certificate
+- Expiration date for each policy line on the ACORD 25

-- Coverage types and limits versus your requirements
+- Per-occurrence and aggregate limits vs your requirements

 Set reminders before, not after